AlabamaWaterInstitute/data_access_examples/doc/GIT_USAGE.md

 <!--- TODO: Consider using or merging this GitHub description with https://github.com/NOAA-OWP/DMOD/blob/master/doc/GIT_USAGE.md --->
 ## The process in summary, i.e., TL;DR
-* Fork the t-route repo on GitHub and clone the new fork  to your development environment
+* Fork the data_access_examples repo on GitHub and clone the new fork  to your development environment

 ```
-git clone github.com/<githubusername>/t-route.git
+git clone github.com/<githubusername>/data_access_examples.git
 ```

 * Make a new branch and make your changes to the source files in the branch